Mahesh Shahdadpuri

-Mahesh Shahdadpuri (born 13 December 1969 in New Delhi, India) is an Indian entrepreneur and founder of TASC Outsourcing, a staffing company in the Middle East headquartered in Dubai.
-He is the CEO of TASC Outsourcing and a director on the board of the Nikai group of companies.
-Over the years, he has received many accolades, including a Forbes ranking as one of the Top 100 Indian Business Owners in the Arab World, the Sheikh Khalifa Excellence Award 2016, and Innovator of the Year 2016 by Entrepreneur Middle East among others.
+Mahesh Shahdadpuri (born 13 December 1969) is an Indian entrepreneur who is the founder of TASC Outsourcing, a staffing company in the Middle East headquartered in Dubai.
+As well as founder he is the CEO of TASC Outsourcing and a director on the board of the Nikai group of companies.

+In 2017, Forbes ranking as one of the Top 100 Indian Business Owners in the Arab World.
+He also received the Sheikh Khalifa Excellence Award 2016, and Innovator of the Year 2016 by Entrepreneur Middle East, among others.

 Early life and education

 Shahdadpuri was born on 13 December 1969 in New Delhi.
-An only son, he spent his childhood growing up in India, China, US, Saudi Arabia and Libya.
+He spent his childhood growing up in India, China, US, Saudi Arabia and Libya.
 He was sent to a boarding school at an early age.
 In 1992 he received an engineering degree in electronics and telecommunications at Manipal Institute of technology and then headed to the US for an MBA in Marketing and Entrepreneurship at Boston University.

 Career

-Shahdadpuri worked in the United States of America for Digital Equipment Corporation’s semiconductor facility in Hudson, Massachusetts which was sold later to Intel Corporation.
+Shahdadpuri worked in the United States for Digital Equipment Corporation’s semiconductor facility in Hudson, Massachusetts which was sold later to Intel Corporation.
 After leaving Digital in 1999 he founded a software company called Ad Astrum Technologies based in New York City and Bangalore.

-In November 2007, Shahdadpuri incorporated TASC Outsourcing in Dubai, now one of the largest staffing and outsourcing companies in the Middle East.
-His company has grown rapidly.
+In November 2007, Shahdadpuri incorporated TASC Outsourcing in Dubai, which grew rapidly to become one of the largest staffing and outsourcing companies in the Middle East.

+After founding TASC Outsourcing in Dubai in November 2007, Shahdadpuri expanded the company to become one of the largest providers of contract, permanent, and remote professionals in the Middle East.
+The company now boasts over 5,500 employees from more than 78 different nationalities covering 76 job functions and serves over 450 businesses in the region.
+In addition to TASC, Shahdadpuri launched AIQU, a leading tech recruitment agency, and Future Milez, a transformative last-mile delivery solution company.
+He also oversees TASC Corporate Services, which provides critical compliance operations to organizations of all scales.

 Shahdadpuri is responsible for launching the region's first online temporary staff hiring portal: TascTemp.
 It is an innovative new service that was launched on 18 September 2017 in a PR event in Dubai, United Arab Emirates.

-Awards and recognition
+Recognition

-The following is the list of awards and recognition received by Mr. Mahesh Shahdadpuri:
+The following is the list of awards and recognition received by Shahdadpuri: